datfoosteve/resume/README.md

 Ive never used a workflow before, im guessing this makes my life much much easier.
 Also this bot seems to work recursively. cool
 I guess the takeaway shows how much control you can have, depending on whether if you can spend the time.

+edit: 12/7/2022 - WTF AM I ON, i have no idea what is going on anymore, gotta go back to the basics

 ```html
 <!-- English -->